If you need funds for

 Money and Real Estate Assets

-If you are running out of time we can provide you with a bridge loan to complete your transaction in order to be compliant within the 180 day deadline.
+If you are running out of time, we can provide you with a bridge loan to complete your transaction and be compliant within the 180-day deadline.

-Often times the replacement property is of much greater value than the one being sold.
+The replacement property is often of much greater value than the one being sold.

-Once the 1031 exchange is completed and the investor has ownership of the new property they can then refinance into a more traditional lower cost bank loan.
+Once the 1031 exchange is completed and the investor owns the new property, they can refinance into a more traditional, lower-cost bank loan.

 1031 Exchange